f4exb/sdrangel/sdrgui/limerfeusbgui.md

 Select which port to connect the Rx to:

   - **Tx/Rx (J3)**: this is the J3 port combining Rx and Tx.
-When cellular bands are selected this is connected to a diplexer internally
+When cellular bands are selected this is connected to a duplexer internally
   - **Tx (J4)**: Tx connected port only.
 Can be used to split Rx and Tx to drive a higher power P.A. for example

 <h2>C. Power and SWR</h2>